matteobiagiola/FSE19-submission-material-TEDD/README.md

 7. `cd FSE19-submission-material/tedd ./run-experiment.sh <application_name> tedd nlp_noun_matching_baseline`
 8. `cd FSE19-submission-material/tedd ./run-experiment.sh <application_name> tedd nlp_noun_matching_string`

-Alternatively, the `FSE19-submission-material/tedd/run-experiments.sh` runs all the available configurations.
+Alternatively, the `FSE19-submission-material/tedd/run-experiments.sh` runs all the available configurations (including the baseline).
 The only required parameter is the application name.
 To run it type `cd FSE19-submission-material/tedd && ./run-experiments <application_name>`.

 The `FSE19-submission-material/tedd/run-experiment.sh` starts the docker container for the given application and removes it when the validation ends.
 While the script is running the logs are saved in the `Desktop` as `logs_main_class_application_name.txt`; you can inspect the logs to see the details of the validation.